Avoid these 3 inventory mistakes in your restaurant and F&B business

 According to a recent report from the National Restaurant Association, restaurants waste around 22-33 billion pounds of food annually.
 With many ingredients often having a short shelf life or spoiling quickly, restaurants that don’t have the right technology to keep track of ingredients efficiently will often waste more product than they use.

-If you’re still writing down stock numbers by hand or using a spreadsheet in Excel to monitor your inventory, not only are you leaving too much room for human error, but this amount of time-consuming, manual work will more than likely result in inaccurate or unreliable information.
-But by selecting restaurant management software, like LS Central, that can sync recipes to the POS, you can:
+If you’re still writing down stock numbers by hand or using a spreadsheet in Excel to monitor your inventory, not only is that time consuming, but it also leaves a lot of room for human error, By selecting restaurant operations software like LS Central that can sync recipes to the POS, you can:

-• Automatically deduct the correct amount of ingredients as soon as a dish is sold.
+- Automatically deduct ingredients in real time as soon as a dish is sold, ensuring stock levels always reflect actual consumption.

 3. Poor data analysis